palindromed/mars-site-vote/README.md

 Update 3: Starting on chart.
 Added prototyping.
 Refactored click handler.

+Update 4: Working on chart, using default styles.

 Assignment description for Monday, October 12.
 New week, new project!